My belief is “a problem is never as permanent as the solution!"

 Whether you are seeking Family Mediation for family disputes, which include disagreements around relationship separation, and/or issues focusing on day to day care of children, and/or issues of relationship property/finance, or have other issues you wish to resolve through mediation, Timothy will be able to help.

-Timothy is an accredited panel mediator with Resolution Institute.
+Timothy is a Fellow and an accredited panel mediator with Resolution Institute.

 Click here to view the standard Agreement to Mediate, the terms of which will be binding should you choose to engage Timothy in any Mediation process other than the Government funded FDR Family Mediation scheme.